secwexen/secwexen/README.md

 ## Why Cybersecurity?

-Because every system hides a story — of trust, logic, and flaws.
-Exploring these layers isn't just about breaking things;
+Cybersecurity is essential for the stability of modern digital systems.
-it's about understanding how they fail and how to make them stronger.
+Understanding how systems work, where they fail, and how to strengthen them is key to building secure and resilient infrastructures.
-I believe true security comes from curiosity, ethics, and persistence.
+My focus is to achieve this through engineering, analysis, and continuous research.

 ---